BatuhanB/TraversalCore/README.md

 # TraversalCore
-## Commercial automation using by .Net MVC EntityFramework
+## Travel Booking Website using by .Net MVC EntityFramework